mim1q/mods-wiki/docs/minecells/spawner_runes.md

 {{since("1.20.1-1.7.0")}}

-Exact NBT data can also be appended to spawned mobs.
+Arbitrary NBT data can also be appended to spawned mobs.

 /// info | NOTE:
   `isElite` and `additionalLootTable` used in this definition are only implemented for Mine Cells entities!